LeeGodSRC/NextMC/README.md

 Next Generation Minecraft Server coded in kotlin without any original Mojang codes, complete multi-threaded based structures, aiming for best possible performance

-This project is purely made for fun, May be discontinued soon but if it's actually completed, It would be something crazy Current Stages: Not Usable, In development
+This project is purely made for fun, May be discontinued soon but if it's actually completed, It would be something crazy

+Current Stages: In Very Early Development

 ## Q&A
 **1.** Would it be the replacement of any sort of fork for Minecraft Server?